rabbit proofing your home

 Do not have the animal out of the cage unsupervised.
 If he makes a mistake he goes back into the cage.

-I fnally got a metal fence which makes an enclosure for bunny of flexible size.
-Most older bunnies will not jump over it.
+You can buy a metal fence which makes an enclosure for bunny of flexible size.
+Most older bunnies will not jump.
 If you need to protect the floor also, I like those washable rugs with a waterproof backing.
 Make sure the edges are out of the reach of teeth.
 (Glue and vinyl both taste good and are bad.)
 You can also use chicken wire for walls, stapled into a 1x2 wood strips.

 Some people use a plastic swimming pool.